Find Grad Schools

 5 Yearly Graduations

 The 2nd most popular school in the country for other botany/plant biology majors who are seeking their master's degree is Oregon State University.
 Each year, around 32,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,145 per year, while in-state graduate students, on average, pay $13,446 per year.
+The average in-state tuition for full-time undergraduates is $10,425 per year, while in-state graduate students, on average, pay $13,446 per year.
 During the most recent year for which we have data, 5 people received their master's degree in other botany/plant biology from Oregon State.
+About 60% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to other botany/plant biology that offer master’s degrees.